Other Assets

 Quick Answer

-Commodities and commodity futures fall under the Commodity Futures Trading Commission (CFTC), not the Securities and Exchange Commission (SEC), while a commodity ETF or mining stock is a security.
-Digital assets sit in a gray area: the Howey Test decides whether a token is a security, and crypto carries no federal investor protection.
+Commodity futures and options fall under the Commodity Futures Trading Commission, not the Securities and Exchange Commission, while a commodity fund or mining stock is a security.
+Digital assets sit in a gray area: the Howey Test decides whether a token sale is a securities transaction, and crypto carries no federal investor protection.

 The whole unit on one sheet: what is a security and what is not, who regulates it, and the risks the exam loves to test.